Trump to China: Thanks for trying with North Korea

 Washington (CNN)For months, President Donald Trump, Vice President Mike Pence and top aides have staked any progress dealing with North Korea's burgeoning nuclear program on China's involvement.

-On Tuesday, Trump upended much of that works in 140 characters, tweeting that Chinese efforts have "not worked out."
+On Tuesday, Trump upended much of that work in 140 characters, tweeting that Chinese efforts have "not worked out."

 "While I greatly appreciate the efforts of President Xi & China to help with North Korea, it has not worked out.
 At least I know China tried," Trump wrote.

-The tweet, which came hours before the United States and China were set to meet in Washington to talk about North Korea, caught multiple Trump administration officials off guard, leaving them scrambling as they tried to figure out what exactly what the President meant.
+The tweet, which came hours before the United States and China were set to meet in Washington to talk about North Korea, caught multiple Trump administration officials off guard, leaving them scrambling as they tried to figure out what exactly the President meant.

 One Trump administration official said bluntly they didn't know what Trump was referencing when asked what the tweet meant.

-Another cautioned against reading too much into the message, arguing that there was no meeting earlier in the day that could have spurred the comment or that that tweet foretold some sort of unilateral action against North Korea.
+Another cautioned against reading too much into the message, arguing that there was no meeting earlier in the day that could have spurred the comment or that the tweet foretold some sort of unilateral action against North Korea.

 Hanging over the tweet -- and Wednesday's meeting -- is the death of Otto Warmbier, an American college student who died earlier this week after spending 17 months in detention in North Korea.
 His family believes he was tortured into a vegetative state.
 Trump condemned the "brutal regime" and lamented the loss of a young man "in the prime of life."